andywar65/architettura/README.md

 If you click a `Material`, a mockup scene will be presented, showing how different entities react to inspected material.
 Similarly, the `Partition` displays a sample of a wall made of different layers.

-### digitalkOmiX mode
+### Checkpoint mode

 In this mode interaction has a different behaviour: keyboard movements are disabled, and you move around clicking on (or gazing at on mobiles) checkpoint entities.
 Any entity may be transformed into a checkpoint by associating it to a `animation block` with `PROPERTY` set to `checkpoint`in CAD.
-Create a `digkom Page` and select the `Scene Page` you want to see with this different kind of interaction.

 ### Nesting Pages